KIRAGU-MWAURA/Introductory-Course-Metagenomics-Data-Analysis-Curriculum/README.md

 ![qiime workflow](https://docs.qiime2.org/2022.2/_images/key.png)

-## Now let us see how a real workflow works! :smiley:

 *NB - All data must imported as Qiime 2 artifacts to be used by a Qiime 2 action*